 What Users Think About Google Voice

-Entrepreneurs who are happy with Google Voice were satisfied with the routing features, screening and voicemail transcription.
-However, some users experienced difficulties porting a phone number to and from Google Voice, while others were unhappy with the lack of customer support.
+Our readers who use Google Voice are generally happy with the service and give it 4 out of 5 stars.
+Customers are satisfied with the routing features, screening, and voicemail transcription.
+However, some users experienced difficulties porting a phone number to and from Google Voice.
+To read more reviews, visit our Google Voice review page.

 Where to Find Google Voice

-Best Cheap VoIP Service for Multi-Use Phones: Grasshopper
+Best Cheap VoIP Service With Virtual Phone Numbers: Grasshopper

-One of Grasshopper’s strengths is that with all plans, you get access to all the features and offerings of the system: custom greetings, voicemail transcriptions, an auto-attendant and more.
-Even a toll-free vanity number is included and can be selected when you set up your account.
+One of Grasshopper’s strengths is that with all plans, you get access to all the features and offerings of the system: custom greetings, voicemail transcriptions, an auto-attendant, and more.
+Customers can choose a toll-free number, vanity number, or local number when setting up an account, or port their own.

 Grasshopper provides an automated attendant that answers all your calls and forwards them to your defined extensions.
-It’s easy to use, and you can set up either departments or individual employees as extensions.
-When you perform the latter, your employees’ names are set up in the dial-by-name directory, allowing your callers to reach them by name.
+It’s easy to use, and admins can set up either departments or individual employees as extensions.
+As with OnSIP, employee names are listed in the dial-by-name directory, allowing callers to reach them by name.

 The Grasshopper mobile app is where the product truly shines and why Grasshopper is our top recommended softphone provider.
-The mobile app, which is available for Apple and Android phones, gives you full control of your account through your phone.
-Making and receiving calls, configuring extensions, and SMS messages can all be performed with a few simple clicks from the palm of your hand.
+The mobile app, which is available for Apple and Android phones, gives users full control of their account through a mobile device.
+As with Vonage, making and receiving calls, configuring extensions, and SMS messaging can all be performed in a few simple clicks.

 Grasshopper Setup & Ease of Use

-Grasshopper has an amazingly easy setup process that allows you to begin using your new number and virtual phone system as soon as your account is set up.
-You can manage all features of the service through the mobile app.
-The online web portal isn’t overwhelming with too many options, and all the actions you’ll need to take, such as configuring your greetings, can be easily found.
+Grasshopper has an easy setup process that allows users to begin using their new number and virtual phone system as soon as the account is registered.
+The online web portal isn’t overwhelming with too many options, and all the configuration settings are easy to find.

 What Grasshopper Is Missing